umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Language-Mismatch/index.md

 ## Cause

 This error most often occurs when the default Umbraco language (English-US) is deleted from the backoffice.
-When creating a new site, or a new environment on a project, said project will always have the default English language added - which could cause your environments to become out of sync.
+When creating a new site, or a new environment on a project, said instance will always have the default English-US language added, which could cause your environments to become out of sync.

 ## Identify the issue